 |‡3 hours fulfills requirement; 4th hour elective|

 Students studying Bioethics should be well prepared for integrative work in their field.
 To this end, the capstone event can take different forms, depending on a student's interests.
 Under the supervision of a faculty member, students may write a formal master's-level thesis, take a comprehensive essay exam, write an integrative paper, or develop a special project such as a bioethics curriculum, sermon/talk series or written reflection on an internship experience.

-If you are interested in obtaining a dual degree (Bachelor of Arts / Master of Arts) in Bioethics at TIU, see the program requirements here.
+If you are interested in obtaining a dual degree (Bachelor of Arts / Master of Arts) in Bioethics at TIU, see the program requirements.
 Students may also combine the Master of Arts in Bioethics with a Master of Divinity or Master of Arts Christian Studies at Trinity Evangelical Divinity School (TEDS).
-Contact Graduate Admissions for more information about this combination of programs.